 Everyone aged 6 months and older should get a flu vaccine.
 It is especially important for anyone who is at high risk for complications from the flu.
 According to the CDC, that includes:

 - Adults over 65

 - Adults with chronic conditions, like heart or lung disease, asthma, cancer or diabetes

 It’s also very important to get vaccinated if you live or interact with any high-risk individuals on a regular basis.

 If you get the flu, most healthy individuals recover within 5 to 7 days.
 Werner advises that you can also discuss with your doctor whether the severity of your symptoms warrants the use of an antiviral medication.
 Effectiveness of antivirals goes down when the medicine is used widely within our communities.

 Those who shouldn’t get a vaccine include:

-- People with a severe allergy to chicken eggs
+- People with a severe allergy to any ingredients in the vaccine

 - Those who’ve had a previous severe reaction to the vaccine